MattSelwood/sanctions-risk-dashboard/README.md

 # Sanctions Risk Dashboard

-A Python-based analytics dashboard for monitoring and analyzing economic sanctions risk exposure in financial transactions.
+A Python-based toy analytics dashboard for monitoring and analysing economic sanctions risk exposure in financial transactions.